SOCCER-Project-DEP/vulnman-ansible/README.md

 ## Help

 Are you missing something?
 Do you have any suggestions or problems?
-Please create an issue, or ask us at `info@csirt.muni.cz`.
+Please create an issue, or ask us at `csirt-info@muni.cz`.
 We are happy to help you, answer your questions, or discuss your ideas.